 I would also say that clearly communicated responsibility is of great importance, as with it in place, people are encouraged to manage their own tasks and be more independent overall.

 Within any fintech company, there are two core sectors: business and technology.
 Those sectors are great at working together, as one pushes the other.
 In practice, this means that we are always busy trying to turn ideas of the business sector into reality.
-High traffic of projects means that the company has a clear idea of where it wants to go, which is good.
+High traffic of projects means that the company has a clear picture of where it wants to go, which is good.
 However, for us, it means constant development and tight deadlines.
 And there is only one way to meet set deadlines – hard work.

 Of course, you have to set different priority levels for your tasks, from low priority to high.
-In reality, however, you are often left with 20 “urgent” tasks a day, and the only way to manage that is by putting them all in one ordered list and going top-down rather than trying to select something more or less important.
+In reality, however, you are often left with 20 “urgent” tasks a day, and the only way to manage that is by putting them all in one ordered list and going top-down rather than trying to select something more or less critical.

 Tech is a very fast-paced field, and to stay on top of it all, I am trying to constantly educate myself, whether by reading scientific articles, watching educational videos, or learning practical examples of how other companies are structured.